 In 2012, 2016, and 2019, the City issued Revenue Bonds to provide financial assistance to a private-sector entity for the acquisition and construction of commercial facilities deemed to be in the public interest.
+In 2021 the outstanding bonds were restructured and reissued modifying interest rates and payment terms.
 The bonds are secured by the property financed and are payable solely from payments received on the underlying mortgage loans.
+In addition, no commitments beyond collateral and the payments from the private-sector entity of the conduit debt obligation were extended by the City for any of these bonds.
 Upon repayment of the bonds, ownership of the acquired facilities transfers to the private-sector entity served by the bond issuance.
 Neither the City, the State, nor any political subdivision thereof is obligated in any manner for repayment of the bonds.
 Accordingly, the bonds are not reported as liabilities in the accompanying financial statements.

-As of September 30, 2021, there was an outstanding principal balance of \$70,140,000 of the \$75,455,000 originally issued.
+As of September 30, 2023, there was an outstanding principal balance of \$65,165,000 of the \$75,455,000 originally issued.